 The Construction Specification Conformance Checklists have been completed and approved for all construction packages.
 In September 2013, the California Public Utilities Commission (CPUC) staff began attending monthly as-built meetings to review the completed items.
 The San Francisco Fire Department (SFFD) regularly attends the now combined Fire and Life Safety Committee (FLSC) and Safety and Security Certification Review Committee (SSCRC) meetings.
 The SFFD will continue to coordinate with the Tunnel and Stations projects to identify issues of importance during construction.
-The Project has been working with the SFFD to try and eliminate the Air Replenishment System in both the tunnels and the stations.
+The Project has determined that the Air Replenishment System can be eliminated in both the tunnels and the stations, resulting in a significant cost savings to the project.